 Dr. Jack Gales Whitteker was born in Morrisburg, Ontario on the 22nd of September, 1903.
-He was the 3rd of 4 children born to Ari Whitteker and the former Abigail Clarke.
-His father managed an optical company and his siblings were; Dorothy, Robert and Clarise.
+He was the 3rd of 4 children born to Ari C. Whitteker and the former Abigail Clarke.
+His father managed an optical company and his siblings were; Dorothy Clarke Whitteker, Robert Edward Whitteker and Clarise Jane Wilna Whitteker.
 By 1911, the Whitteker family resided in Toronto and subsequently moved to Winnipeg Manitoba prior to 1921.
 Dr. Whitteker graduated from Kelvin Tech High School (now called Kelvin High School) in Winnipeg.

 Dr. Whitteker and his older brother Robert both graduated in 1929 from the University of Manitoba Medical School.
 While in university, Dr. Jack Whitteker enjoyed playing hockey.
 His brother, Dr. Robert Whitteker practiced medicine in Yorkton, Saskatchewan.

 Dr. Jack Whitteker married Ella Mae Underhill on the 22nd of May, 1930 in Winnipeg.
 Mrs. Whitteker was born on the 1st of October, 1900 in Strathclair, Manitoba.
-She was the 9th of 11 children born to John Underhill and the former Margaret McGregor.
-Her parents were farmers and her siblings were; Christina, Richard, Ethel, James, William, Alexander, Elizabeth, Margaret, Arthur and Hazel.
+She was the 10th of 12 children born to John Underhill and the former Margaret McGregor.
+Her parents were farmers and her siblings were; Christina, Richard, Ethel, John (who died on the 10th of January, 1900 at the age of 9 years and 11 months), James, William, Alexander, Elizabeth, Margaret, Arthur and Hazel.

 After their marriage, Dr. Whitteker practiced medicine in Glenboro, Manitoba.